keybase/client/go/doc/context.md

 We have a long and sordid history here, and it might be worth explaining a little bit of what happened before we describe the strategy for going forward.
-When we first started this project, the Go standard `context.Context` hadn't fully formed yet, so we did incorporate it.
-Instead, we had a notion of `GlobalContext` which applied to all threads.
+When we first started this project, the Go standard `context.Context` hadn't fully formed yet, so we didn't incorporate it.
+Instead, we had a notion of `GlobalContext` which applies to all threads.
 At first, all threads accessed this global context via a global variable `G`, but that strategy was terrible for many reasons, and made testing multiple instances of Keybase in the same address space near-impossible.
-Thus, we embarked upon a length crusade to retire to `G` variable and use a combination of dependency-injection and just passing `G` wherever we could.
+Thus, we embarked upon a lengthy crusade to retire to `G` variable and use a combination of dependency-injection and just passing `G` wherever we could.

 Around the same time, we started to adopt the `context.Context` standard, especially for logging with request-specific tags (useful for debugging).
-These attempts were sometimes at odds, so we would up with an inconsistent ordering and placement of these contexts when passed to function.
+These attempts were sometimes at odds, so we would up with an inconsistent ordering and placement of these contexts when passed to functions.
 Also, though were finally able to retire `G`, we did not succeed in fully threading `context.Context`s through the code; nor did we finish the project to always use `context.Context`-aware versions of logging functions.

 In addition, we've long had the LoginState/Account/LoginContext/Session family of objects to manage the user's logged-in state, and to shepherd the user through signup and device provisioning.
-We've experience growing pains and bugs around the current configuration and long for a simplification.
-In particular, we're not happy with the Go-channel-based synchronization primitives at the heart of the state maintenance here, since it's easy to code deadlocks hidden behind layers of abstraction.
+We've experienced growing pains and bugs around the current configuration and long for a simplification.
+In particular, we're not happy with the Go-channel-based synchronization primitives at the heart of the state maintenance here, since it's easy to hit deadlocks hidden behind layers of abstraction.
 Instead, we want a simple lock-based model, where those locks are only held briefly, never during a network request (let's say).

 # Migration Strategy